-Helping people build better code and better selves.
+Helping people ship better code and survive the people problems around it.

 Hard work makes life rich, and hard conversations make work bearable.
 If either is sitting on your desk right now, that's exactly the kind of thing I help with.